VampMC/vampmc-issue-tracker/README.md

 What are the expected results?

 **Actual Results:**
-What are the actual result
+What is the actual (malformed / issue born) result